 - How will any remote investigation meetings or hearings take place?

-A secure platform should be used to ensure confidentiality is maintained, and it should be a platform which all relevant parties have access to.
+A secure platform should be used to ensure confidentiality is maintained during all virtual disciplinary hearings, and it should be a platform which all relevant parties have access to.
 A video conferencing platform, rather than simply audio is preferable.

 - What documents should be provided?

 The same principles apply to a remote hearing/meeting as to one carried out in person.
 To ensure that the process is robust and fair, all parties should be supplied with the relevant evidence and documentation in good time prior to the meeting taking place.
 Documents should be sent electronically via a secure method.